Words Joanna Moorhead I Images Gregor Reid

 THE SQUARE BAR AND RESTAURANT

-Keeping going through the pandemic meant being quick-footed and adaptable – and the Square Bar, having more than managed to be both, is now reaping the benefits.
+Keeping going through the pandemic meant being quick-footed and adaptable – and the Square Bar, having more than managed to be both, is now reaping the benefits post-pandemic.
 Being forced to close, with just a few hours’ notice, in March 2020 was an unthinkable blow: the busy neighbourhood brasserie had a full diary of bookings, and was stocked for the next few days.
 ‘It was shocking beyond belief to suddenly have the power to run your business taken away from you,’ says Luke Tracey, the Square’s owner.

 But adaptability was key, as Luke realised from the start: the weather was good, the restaurant front could be opened fully, and soon the Square was functioning as a takeaway coffee/cake/sandwiches venue.
 Using Uber Eats was expensive in commission terms: to keep costs down, and with future business in mind, Luke offered discounts to customers who could do self-collections.
 ‘It meant people could see where we were and what we were doing, and then come back again another day,’ he says.

 Although at times it felt as though they were at rock bottom – ‘the hospitality industry felt as though it was being attacked,’ says Luke, especially when for example selling alcohol was banned – hope was never extinguished.
 When eating and drinking outside became a possibility, The Square developed an outside eating area that it expects, going forward, will continue to be popular with diners.
 ‘Glasgow hasn’t traditionally been an area associated with continental-style dining,’ says Luke.
 Perhaps eating outside will be a lasting change of the pandemic.